Synergyst/MCP3202_testing/README.md

 PHYS = physical 40-pin header position, 1 through 40
 BCM  = raw Broadcom GPIO number used by Linux, libgpiod, raspi-gpio, and this program's *_bcm options
 ```

-Some online diagrams, including WiringPi/Pi4J diagrams, show a third numbering system.
-Those numbers are useful for those libraries but **are not raw BCM GPIO numbers**.
-Do not pass WiringPi/Pi4J GPIO numbers to this program's `--gpio-bcm`, `--adc-cs-bcm`, `--adc-clk-bcm`, `--adc-mosi-bcm`, `--adc-miso-bcm`, or JSON `*_bcm` fields.

 Use this translation table when comparing different diagrams: